 (d) Any amount received from foreign export credit agencies, foreign collaborators, foreign bodies, corporate and foreign citizens,

-(e) Any amount received from foreign authorities or persons resident outside India subject to the provisions of Foreign Exchange Management Act, 1999.
+(e) Any amount received from foreign authorities or a person resident outside India subject to the provisions of the Foreign Exchange Management Act, 1999.

 (iii) Amount Received from Bank

 If a company receives an amount as a loan from the bank, the company must consider such amounts as an outstanding loan.
 Below is a list of different receipts from banks (a)Any amount received as a loan or facility from any banking company (b)Amount received from the State Bank of India or any of its subsidiary banks. (c)Amount received from a banking institution. (d)Amount received from a corresponding new bank. (e)Amount received from a co-operative bank.

 If a company receives a loan from Public Financial Institutions during the financial year, the company must consider such amounts as an outstanding loan.
 Below we shall see in detail the type of amounts received from Public Financial Institutions (a)Any amount received as a loan or financial assistance from Public Financial Institutions notified by the Central Government on this behalf in consultation with the Reserve Bank of India (b)Any amount received from regional financial institutions (c)Any amount received from Insurance Companies (d)Any amount received from Scheduled Banks.

 (v) Amount received against the issue of commercial paper

 Following are the different types of amounts that a company has to consider as an outstanding loan.